RohanB13/sasa-bl/index.md

 # The Dynasty

 Hey there!
-So you must be wondering what this is and who we are and how extra it was to make a website.
+We are Rohan, Sania, Rini, and Riya.
+So you must be wondering what this is, who we are and how extra it was to make a website.
 Well you are right, it is extra af, but this only took us a few minutes so we figured why not haha.
 Anyways, scroll through to learn more about us and find out why you should befriend our quirky bunch :)

 ## We put the ~FML~ ILY in FAMILY
+We are a fun wholesome bunch of people who love to meet new people, eat amazing food, all things Harry Potter, watch Desi movies, listen to all types of music, and *DANCE*!

 ## Welcome to GitHub Pages